EGA-archive/LocalEGA/docs/inbox.rst

 succeeded on the original login, and it will again on the subsequent logins.
 That way, if a user logs again, within a cache TTL delay, we do not re-query the CentralEGA database.
-After the TTL has elapsed, we shall query anew the CentralEGA database, eventually receiving new credentials for that user.
+After the TTL has elapsed, we do query anew the CentralEGA database, eventually receiving new credentials for that user.

 Note that it is unlikely that a user will keep logging in and out, while its password and/or ssh key have been reset.
-If so, we can implement a flush mechanism, given to CentralEGA, if necessary.
+If so, we can implement a flush mechanism, given to CentralEGA, if necessary (not complicated, and ... not a priority).